confetti-framework/docs/errors.md

         \Illuminate\Validation\ValidationException::class,
     ];

-<a name="rendering-exceptions"></a>
+<a name="rendering-errors"></a>

-### Rendering Exceptions
+### Rendering Errors

-By default, the Lanvard exception handler will convert exceptions into an HTTP response for you.
-However, you are free to register a custom rendering Closure for exceptions of a given type.
-You may accomplish this via the `renderable` method of your exception handler.
-Lanvard will deduce what type of exception the Closure renders by examining the type-hint of the Closure:
+By default, the Lanvard error handler will convert errors into an HTTP response for you.
+However, you are free to register a custom rendering Closure for errors of a given type.
+You may accomplish this via the `renderable` method of your error handler.
+Lanvard will deduce what type of error the Closure renders by examining the type-hint of the Closure:

-    use App\Exceptions\CustomException;
+    use App\Errors\CustomException;

     /**
-     * Register the exception handling callbacks for the application.
+     * Register the error handling callbacks for the application.
      *
      * @return void
      */